almachelouche/middleman/content/email/AU/Yellow_Flag/010/tyres.md

 path='email_modules/cover/02'
 color='''white'''

 copy='''Hi <%${user.CustomAttribute['FullName']}%><br /><br />At Ford we offer tyres at competitive prices.
-We are excited to announce that we are launching a Low Price Tyre Guarantee; we’ll match competitors price on selected tyres we stock&#185;. <br /><br />For the launch your <%${user.CustomAttribute['Dealer_Name']}%> is offering $50 off your next tyre purchase&#178;.
+We are excited to announce that we are launching a Low Price Tyre Guarantee; we’ll match competitors price on selected tyres we stock&#185;. <br /><br />For the launch <span style="text-decoration:underline;font-weight:bold">your <%${user.CustomAttribute['Dealer_Name']}%> is offering $50 off your next tyre purchase&#178;</span>.
 To take up this offer, just bring this email along to your tyre service appointment before 31st August 2017.<br /><br />Our Ford technicians offer professional advice on an extensive range of tyres to suit your budget and needs, and with our Low Price Tyre Guarantee if you find a lower price on selected tyre we stock from another competitor we’ll match it within 30 days of purchase&#185;. <br /><br />No one knows your Ford like we do.
 So put your Ford <%${user.CustomAttribute['Model']}%> in the hands of our trained technicians at <%${user.CustomAttribute['Dealer_Name']}%.'''
 	cta1_text='''FIND OUT MORE'''
 	cta1_url='''https://consumer.xtime.net.au/scheduling/?company=14745&store=#DealerCode#&VIN=#VIN#&provider=FORD_AU_THE_BLUE_HIVE&keyword=#Campaign_ID#&dest=&extid=#Campaign_ID#&extctxt=FORD_AU_THE_BLUE_HIVE&cfn=#FirstName#&cln=#LastName#&cpn=#CustomerPhoneT#&cem=#EmailAddr#'''
 	cta1_link_name = '''TYRES'''